• About Us

 Although inverted punctuation marks were only introduced in the 18th century by the Royal Spanish Academy, these marks have gained universal acceptance among native Spanish and Latin-American Spanish speakers.
 It’s highly recommended that you use inverted punctuation marks when writing in Spanish to avoid confusion and misunderstanding by the reader.

 However, inverted punctuation marks such as the upside down exclamation point are not available on English QWERTY keyboards, making it a challenge to type them directly into your documents.
 Fortunately, there are several ways to type the upside down exclamation mark using keyboard shortcuts and software such as the Character Map.
-Some applications such as Microsoft Word also allow you to type inverted exclamation marks using their built-in character insertion tool.

 How to Type Upside Down Exclamation Point on a Windows Keyboard